adamghill/django-unicorn-playground/README.md

 ## Local development

-### Inline script metadata
+### Standalone script

 Using the inline script metadata with `pipx` seems a little quirky and I could not get editable installs working reliably.
-I also tried `hatch run` which had it's own issues.
-Not sure if there are other approaches.
+I also tried `hatch run` which had its own issues.
+Not sure if there are other (read: better) approaches.

 As far as I can tell, the best approach is to use an absolute file path like `"django_unicorn_playground @ file:///Users/adam/Source/adamghill/django-unicorn-playground/dist/django_unicorn_playground-0.1.0-py3-none-any.whl"` (note the triple forward-slash after "file:") as a dependency, and rebuilding and re-running the script without any caching like this: `poetry build && pipx run --no-cache examples/counter.py` any time you make a code change.

-Note: you will need to update the component's dependency so it points to the path on your machine.
+Note: you will need to update the component's dependency so it points to the path and version on your machine.

-However, there is a `just` command to make re-building for local dev _slightly_ less painful.
+There is a `just` command to make testing a standalone script _slightly_ less painful during local development.

 1. [Install just](https://just.systems/man/en/chapter_4.html)
-1. `just serve examples/counter.py`
+1. `just serve {COMPONENT-FILE-PATH}`, e.g. `just serve examples/counter.py`

 ### CLI

-Working locally with the CLI is more straight-forward than the inline script metadata approach.

 1. `poetry install`
-1. `poetry run unicorn examples/counter.py`
+1. `poetry run unicorn {COMPONENT-FILE-PATH}`, e.g. `poetry run unicorn examples/counter.py`

 ## Acknowledgments